 Many companies also have to deal with misconduct from employees and by enforcing strict regulations.
-All in all, constant investment in advance technologies and communication are shaping cyber safety strategies along with cyber security solutions.
+All in all, constant investment in advanced technologies and communication is shaping cyber safety strategies along with cyber security solutions.
 Let’s see how large companies worldwide are dealing with such issues!

 - More or less 84-percent is given to the security software required by companies with data backup taking 81-percent of the critical cyber security elements.

 - Phishing scam attacks have risen to almost 57-percent as faced by large companies and more frequent form of cyber threat.

 - Priority to strengthening and regulating the policies is around 85-percent whereas actual implementation is around 66-percent.

 - More than 52-percent agree to keep their cyber policies moderate/neutral as compares to the 47-percent who prefer keeping it stricter and more ominous.

 The above statistical findings are the grounds on which to further the research on how large corporations are redefining web security in 2020 and plan to address the threats.

 An example of large companies in the US